Darrick-Oliver/senior-project/README.md

-# CPE 461 Senior Project
+# CPE 461 and 462 Senior Project

 Creating individual player predictions using head-to-head data

 ## Experiments

-Currently working on model with offensive and defensive stats as inputs, head to head points as output.
-Located in

-### `h2h_off_def_experiment`

-Other experiments are located in the main folder
+Check the src folder for the 5 stage process of generating predictions